TheKevJames/juicyj/README.rst

 JuicyJ
 ======

-JuicyJ Unabashedly Is a Compiler for Your JOOS.
+JuicyJ Unabashedly Is a Compiler for Your JOOS. `JuicyJ Docs`_.

 FAQ
 ---